QuickSpot/walter-documentation/walter-modem/micropython/reference/coap.md

 Create a CoAP context, required to perform CoAP related operations.

 If the server_address & server_port are omitted and only local_port is provided,
-the context is created in isten mode, waiting for an incoming connection.
+the context is created in listen mode, waiting for an incoming connection.

 #### Example